-Employees are required to comply with this face covering protocol as a condition of employment, as well as for the health and safety of themselves, their colleagues, and the community.
-Employee non-compliance will be addressed by local management in conjunction with Human Resources and may include disciplinary action.
+In accordance with WGI protocols, Federal, Provincial, State or Public Health regulations, employees are required to comply with this protocol as a condition of employment, as well as for the health and safety of themselves, their colleagues, and the community.
+Employee non-compliance will be addressed by Sr. Management in conjunction with Human Resources and may include disciplinary action up to termination.

 Contractor, vendor, or visitor non-compliance will be addressed by local management and may include the removal of the individual from WGI property.

 Payment of wages: As per Divisional Leadership discretion, individuals may have the option of working from home and remaining on regular payroll for a period of time as determined by the company.
 For instances where working from home is not an option, these individuals will have the option of using banked overtime, vacation time or utilizing government benefits where available.